 This Classic Southern Pecan Pie recipe is a vintage family recipe and a mainstay at our Thanksgiving dinner every year, but it's not just for holidays!

-Whip this quick pie recipe up in no time and serve it on any given day!
-You'll love the fresh, Southern pecan halves nested in a flavorful filling, with a light, crispy crust.
+Whip this quick recipe up in no time and serve it on any given day!
+You’ll love the fresh, Southern pecan halves nested in a flavorful filling, with a light, crispy crust.

 Why this recipe works

-There's all kinds of pecan pie recipes out there-chocolate pecan pie, bourbon pecan pie, pecan pie with no corn syrup, you name it!
-But I always subscribe to the theory that sometimes "simple is best", that's why this vintage Southern pecan pie recipe works!
+I always subscribe to the theory that sometimes “simple is best”, that’s why this vintage Southern pecan pie recipe works!

 - Delicious - just the right amount of sugar! not too sweet